KillaW0lf04/CryptoTools/README.md

 vigenere.py
 -----------

-Encrypt and decrypt messages with another historical cipher called the Vigenere cipher.
+Encrypt and decrypt messages with another historical cipher called the Vigenère cipher.
 This cipher is often thought to be the natural evolution of the caesar cipher used during the Renaissance.
 Once again, this cipher is only included here for educational purposes and should not be used to transmit messages securely.
-Vignere ciphers can be broken using simple techniques (given enough data).
+Vigenère ciphers can be broken using simple techniques (given enough data).
 Having said that, it is much more secure than a caesar cipher.

-Encrypting with the vigenere cipher can be performed as follows:
+Encrypting with the Vigenère cipher can be performed as follows:

 ```
 python vigenere.py "La cifra del.
 Sig.
 Giovan Battista Bellaso" "Password1" --encrypt
-# Your encrypted ciphrertext is (in hex format):
+# Your encrypted ciphertext is (in hex format):
 # 9cc293d6e0d5e4c551b4c6dfa197c2dbcb5f70a8dce2edd0e08473b1d5e7dceae3d38473b5cddfd4eade
 ```